Shingles

-Shingles is a painful rash that develops on one side of the face, body or head.
+Shingles is a painful rash that usually develops on 1 side of the face, body or head.
 The rash is made up of small blisters that typically scab over after 7 to 10 days.

-Before the rash develops, people often have pain, itching or tingling in the area where the rash will develop.
+Before the rash develops, people often have pain, itching or tingling in the area where the rash will be.

 Other symptoms of shingles can include: